Table of Contents

 - What is Ethylene?

-- Agricultural Uses:
+- Agricultural Uses of Ethylene:

-- Ripening and Abscission: Ethephon, a source of ethylene, is used to ripen tomatoes and apples, accelerate flower and fruit drop (thinning) in cotton, cherry, and walnut.
+- Ripening and Abscission: Ethephon, a chemical source of ethylene, is used to ripen tomatoes and apples.

 e.
 Abscisic Acid (ABA)